wikiwi/react-css-transition/README.md

 _React CSS Transition_ provides a reliable way to transition your components between two states across browers.

+With its `onTransitionComplete` handler you can even orchestrate more complex transitions.

 [Read the full documentation](https://wikiwi.github.io/react-css-transition/)

 [Checkout this CodePen](http://codepen.io/wikiwi/pen/MJQWYY?editors=0010)